openstack-archive/tripleo-heat-templates/deployment/README.rst

  * container_puppet_tasks: This section provides data to drive the puppet containers tooling directly.
 The task is executed for the defined steps before the corresponding docker_config's step.
-Puppet always sees the step number overrided as the step #6.
+Puppet always sees the step number overridden as the step #6.
 It might be useful for initialization of things.
    Note that the tasks are executed only once for the bootstrap node per a role in the cluster.
 Make sure the puppet manifest ensures the wanted